Mental health online: Police posts of crises may traumatize

 “It’s too complex of an issue to boil down into a video like that,” he said.

 Ronnie Walker agrees.
-Her stepson died by suicide when he was a college junior, prompting her to form a now-international support group and online forum for other grieving families, the Hawaii-based Alliance of Hope For Suicide Loss Survivors.
+Her stepson died by suicide when he was a college junior, prompting her to form a now-international support group that includes an online forum for other grieving families, the Illinois-based nonprofit Alliance of Hope For Suicide Loss Survivors.

 “It was really devastating for everybody who knew and loved him,” she said, speaking on the 26th anniversary of her stepson's death.
 “It was as if a grenade went off in our family and everyone was wounded, each in their own way.”

-Note: This story has been updated to correct where the nonprofit organization Alliance of Hope For Suicide Loss Survivors, an international support group that has an online forum for families whose loved ones have died by suicide, is based.
-It is based in Illinois, not Hawaii.